danog/MadelineProto/docs/TD_docs/methods/viewTrendingStickerSets.md

 ---
 title: viewTrendingStickerSets
-description: Trending sticker sets are viewed by the user
+description: Informs that some trending sticker sets are viewed by the user
 ---
 ## Method: viewTrendingStickerSets
 [Back to methods index](index.md)